vikchupak/AWS/network.md

      - Need **only outbound** internet access (e.g., downloading software updates, accessing external APIs).
      - Should remain inaccessible from the internet.

-- Route tables
+- VPC Route tables
   - Main Route Table
+    - Every VPC has a main route table that applies to all subnets by default
   - Custom Route Table
+    - You can create custom route tables and associate them with specific subnets
+  - Routing rules in these(Main and Custom) tables define how traffic is directed between subnets, internet gateways, NAT gateways, VPNs, etc
   - Subnet Association
+    - A subnet does not have its own routing table
+    - Instead, a subnet is associated with a specific route table
     - A route table can be associated with one or more subnets.
     - A subnet cannot be associated with multiple route tables.
   - Target vs Destination as exaple of `ip route`(Linux)/`route print`(Windows)
     - Destination (Network destination in Linux/Windows). **Actual adress we want to reach - final point**.
     - Target (Gateway in Linux/Windows). **Closest/next hop to reach the destination - intermediate point**

 - **NACL (Network Access Control List)** is a security feature in AWS that **acts as a firewall** to control traffic (both inbound and outbound) at the **subnet level**